stijnsanders/tools/README.md

 Looking for a resizable on-screen keyboard?
 Or one with a custom keyboard layout?
 MetaKeys should offer what you need.

+## SideSwitch

+You can set the Windows task-bar to auto-hide, but is it there where you want it?
+Before other options were available to have a task-bar for each screen on a multi-monitor setup, I created this tool to list the windows on one screen, and switch a window between monitors, maximized or not.

 ## other tools

 These are a few other tools made by me not contained in this repository: